xinyee20/tp/docs/team/successs404.md

     * What it does:

-       * Adds the home page, which contains the tab panes for flagged attendance and pending questions.
+       * Adds the home page and the side bar.
-       This page acts as the basis of Serenity.
-It is the default page shown when the user first enters Serenity, and Serenity transitions to this page after functions like `delgrp` is executed.

-       * Adds the side bar, which contains buttons for flagged attendance, pending questions and tutorial groups.
-       Pressing the flagged attendance and pending questions button leads to the respective tabs in the home page.
-       Pressing the tutorial group buttons is akin to executing the `viewgrp` command, allowing users to conveniently access tutorial groups that were created previously.

-       * Modifies the tutorial group page UI, such that the data panel for lessons and students are placed in tab panes instead of split panes.
-Adds tab panes for attendance and participation score sheets as well as drafted the UI for TableView.

-       * Modifies the tutorial lesson page UI by improving the layout and design of the lesson tab pane.
+       * Modifies the tutorial group page UI and tutorial lesson page UI.
-       Adds a tab pane for questions asked during the tutorial.

        * Adds a title for each page so that users can navigate between the home page, tutorial group page and tutorial lesson page with greater clarity.